How to Become a Truck Dispatcher with No Experience

 Once you have the necessary degree, you can pursue dispatcher certification from the National Dispatch and Freight Certification Association (NDFCA).
 Though it is not a mandatory certification, it bolsters your credibility in the trucking industry.
 The certification package, comprising courses and the Freight Dispatcher Certification Examination, is available for $699, offering a valuable edge in this competitive field.

 Investing in this certification can pave the way for a more promising career as a freight dispatcher.
-Plus, highlighting it on your resume and job interviews can provide a strong edge over other candidates.
+Plus, highlighting it on your resume and in job interviews can give you a strong edge over other candidates.
 It shows you have thoroughly invested time and effort into understanding this complex role.

 5. Gain industry experience

 One of the most powerful assets you can bring to the table is firsthand experience in the trucking industry.
 Research is essential, but there’s no substitute for practical, on-the-job experience.
-To gain experience, consider an entry-level position related to freight, hauling, or shipping, as this hands-on experience equips you with a deep understanding of the trucking industry.
+To gain experience, consider an entry-level position related to freight, hauling, or shipping, as this hands-on experience provides a deep understanding of the trucking industry.
+Similarly, gaining experience in the tow truck business can also provide valuable insights and enhance your operational knowledge.

 It’s also crucial to familiarize yourself with state and federal laws relating to freight transportation, an indispensable aspect of truck dispatching.
 Staying informed about transportation industry trends, truck dispatcher job descriptions, and developments will also set you apart as a knowledgeable dispatcher.